pudo-attic/grano-ql/README.md

 * How do we tell the difference between null as in "return this value" and null as in "this property is null"?

+## Running queries

+When installed the Grano QL API endpoint is available at:

+	/api/1/query

+Queries can be submitted via HTTP GET or POST request.
+For GET requests, a JSON string is expected to be submitted in the ``query`` query string argument.
+POST requests are expected to carry the payload as the body, using ``application/json`` as a content type.